edasolak/pythonotes/pythonotes2-0.md

-•Python'da Döngüler ve Karar Yapılar<br>
+•Python'da Döngüler ve Karar Yapıları<br>
 •if a < b : <br>
 •if True:<br>
 •elif:  #else if<br>